sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 3. Choose (at least) one data source from Part 1 or elsewhere and analyze/manipulate/transform that text using technique(s) from Part 2 or elsewhere.
 4. Write a brief document about what you did ([Part 3](#part-3-project-write-up-and-reflection))

-## Suggested Mid-point Milestones
+## Suggested Milestones

 Time management will be important for this project.
 It is divided into *three parts*, but they are all due on *the same day*.
+You are encouraged to start early, work steadily, and seek help often.

-You are encouraged to start early and work often.
+Since you have so much freedom on this project there's not one proper path for everyone, but you should consider the following suggested timeline:

 * By the first class session following the Mini-Project 3 kickoff...
   * you should have attempted to secure text from at least one or two of the sources listed (or others you deem appropriate).
-* By the second class session following the Mini-Project 3 kickoff...
+* By the second class session following the kickoff...
   * you should have a means of locally storing data from the source you have selected.
-* By the third class session following the Mini-Project 3 kickoff...
+* By the third class session following the kickoff...
   * Your code should have the elements of an organized structure in place.
-We expect that you will define functions, and are looking for submission that have function and more style than a flat list of commands.
-We encourage using classes if the understanding is there to do so.
+We expect that your final submission will be a proper program in which you define multiple well-thought out functions (rather than a basic script starting point with just a flat list of commands).
+We also encourage you to try using classes if the understanding is there to do so.
-* Some additional advice that may not be intuitive:
+* Some additional planning advice:
   * The [Project Write-up and Reflection](#part-3-project-write-up-and-reflection) is described after the implementation work.
-However, you may find it beneficial to write the "Project Overview" and take a stab at the "Implementation" and "Results", early in the process.
+However, you may find it beneficial to write the "Project Overview" and a draft of the "Implementation" and "Results", early in the process.
 The Implementation may be vague and you will likely need to revise it later, and the results can sketch what you hope to find instead of presenting hard data, but this kind of endpoint-first design can help guide your implementation work.

 ## Part 1: Harvesting text from the Internet